-The OPTN Kidney Transplant Committee proposes the alignment of OPTN KPDPP blood type A, non- A_1 and AB, non- A_1 B matching policy and the establishment of a new requirement for annual donor reevaluation.
+The OPTN Kidney Transplant Committee proposes the alignment of OPTN KPDPP blood type A, non-A1 and AB, non-A1B matching policy and the establishment of a new requirement for annual donor reevaluation.
 These proposed changes are specifically aimed at improving the efficiency of the OPTN KPD system, with implications on increasing the OPTN KPDPP match success rate and increasing the number of transplants.
 Furthermore, the proposed changes will provide benefits to improved living donor and recipient safety and may impact blood type equity in the OPTN KPDPP for blood type O and B candidates.

-The proposed modifications will align OPTN KPDPP blood type A, non- A_1 and AB, non- A_1 B matching requirements with those in OPTN Kidney policy.
-This alignment will provide clarity to programs and improve efficiency by allowing programs to consolidate their processes and policies for candidate eligibility to receive A, non- A_1 and AB, non- A_1 B offers on the deceased donor waitlist and the OPTN KPDPP.
+The proposed modifications will align OPTN KPDPP blood type A, non-A1 and AB, non-A1B matching requirements with those in OPTN Kidney policy.
+This alignment will provide clarity to programs and improve efficiency by allowing programs to consolidate their processes and policies for candidate eligibility to receive A, non-A1 and AB, non-A1B offers on the deceased donor waitlist and the OPTN KPDPP.
 These alignments may expand access for some blood type O and blood type B candidates at programs with less conservative titer policies, which could increase equity across blood types.
 Expanded access may also increase the number of potential exchanges within the OPTN KPDPP candidate and donor pool, and as a result, indirectly increase the match success rate.
+This portion of the proposal was supported by public comment, and the Committee supported sending it to the Board with no changes.